These Short Hair Ideas Can Give Anyone a Whole New Look!

-For something a little more relaxed, take inspiration from Joey King’s red-carpet look at the 2019 Emmys.
+For more relaxed short hair ideas, take inspiration from Joey King’s red-carpet look at the 2019 Emmys.
 The star of The Kissing Booth sported tousled tresses that looked soft enough to touch.
 You can achieve the same look with a curling iron or, in a pinch, a mini flat iron: Just twist sections of hair in different directions.
 Once you’ve curled all your hair, use your fingers to loosen the ringlets.

 Jazz it up

-If you only have seconds to spare to style your hair, then reach for the accessories.
+If you're all out of short hair ideas andyou only have seconds to spare to style your hair, then reach for the accessories.
 Short hair can go from super cool to super cute when you snap on a barrette like Emma Watson or put on a headband like Cara Delevingne.
 Ribbon headbands go well with sleek styles while dainty ones with a bit of sparkle look especially sweet with curly locks.
-What you should avoid: headbands that are too wide and that could look overwhelming on your short do.
+What you should avoid: headbands that are too wide and that could look overwhelming on your short 'do.